• Skip to main content

 • Gather and track data on student progress.

-• Must hold or be eligible to obtain either a valid school psychologist, school counselor, school social worker, or special education teaching license.
+• Must hold or be eligible to obtain either a valid school psychologist, school counselor, school social worker, teaching license, or special education teaching license.
+Persons who also maintain a teaching license or who have classroom teaching experience are preferred.

 • Strong interpersonal relationships with students, staff, and parents